Elevate Your Perspective with Satellite Data

 The data is available at 20 metre resolution.

+Chlorophyll is the green pigment in plants and is vital for photosynthesis allowing plants to absorb energy from light.
 The chlorophyll index is applied to calculate the total amount of chlorophyll in plants.
 This index contains two separate bands: